Important Financial Aid Advisory

 The Admissions Committee considers all individuals admitted to the law school for scholarships on the basis of merit.
-No separate scholarship application is necessary to be considered for law school scholarships, but the Committee strongly recommends applicants to file a Free Application for Federal Student Aid (FAFSA) at the time of application for admission.
+No separate scholarship application is necessary to be considered for law school scholarships, but the Committee strongly recommends that applicants file a Free Application for Federal Student Aid (FAFSA) at the time of application for admission.
 Scholarships do not need to be repaid.

 Scholarship Retention Data